Crumb Top Baking

 📖 Recipe

-Strawberry Oat Bars are made with steel cut oats, natural peanut butter and a strawberry chia jam filling.
-They're gluten-free and vegan, and with just 10 ingredients, these wholesome breakfast bars are perfect for meal prepping!
+Strawberry Steel Cut Oat Bars are made with a mix of steel cut oats and rolled oats, along with coconut, peanut butter and strawberry chia jam.
+Gluten-free, vegan and just 10 ingredients!

 5 from 11 votes